statsig-io/docs/docs/guides/migrate-from-launchdarkly.md

 title: Migrate your feature flags from LaunchDarkly
 ---

 Migrating from LaunchDarkly to Statsig is a strategic move that can lead to more efficient feature flag management and a stronger experimentation culture.
-By following this guide, you'll be well-equipped to make the transition with confidence.
+By following this guide, you'll be well equipped to make the transition with confidence.

 Statsig has **two migration tools** to automate recreating feature flags you already have in LaunchDarkly: